Dental Schools in South Florida

 Postdoctoral Certificate in Orthodontics

-This 30-month program results in the awarding of a master's degree and a certificate.
+This 36-month program results in the awarding of a master's degree and a certificate.
 The program emphasizes clinical training.
 Students take part in lectures, case conferences and seminars.
 In clinical experiences, students treat children, adolescents and adults.

 Postdoctoral Certificate in Pediatric Dentistry

-This program includes multidisciplinary conferences, seminars and lectures and can be completed in two years.
+This 24-month program includes multidisciplinary conferences, seminars and lectures and can be completed in two years.
 The program includes training in operating room and hospital protocol and general anesthetics.
 Students must also complete a research project.